My Generation: Music and lyrics

+Vocals

-Like much of The Who's earlier Mod output, the song boasts clear influences of American rhythm and blues, most explicitly in the call and response form of the verses.
+The vocal melody of "My Generation" is an example of the shout-and-fall modal frame.
+This call and response is mirrored in the instrumental break with solo emphasis passing from Townshend's guitar to Entwistle's bass and back again several times.
+Like much of the Who's earlier mod output, the song showcases influences of American rhythm and blues, most explicitly in the call and response form of the verses.
 Daltrey would sing a line, and the backing vocalists, Pete Townshend (low harmony) and John Entwistle (high harmony), would respond with the refrain "Talkin' 'bout my generation":